 SPA 101 follows a proficiency-oriented, task-based approach to develop skills in reading, listening, speaking and writing, which prepares students to express themselves meaningfully in Spanish in simple situations ranging from describing themselves and others to talking about familiar topics in the present.
 The course introduces students to basic grammatical concepts and vocabulary, as well as the cultures of the Spanish-speaking world.
 Spanish is the primary language of instruction and class time is used for interactive practice.
 Offered every Fall.
-102. Beginning Spanish II.
+Prerequisite: no previous experience confirmed by the Registrar or placement.
+Aldea Agudo 102.
+Beginning Spanish II.

-Following a communicative approach, SPA 102 builds on the reading, listening, speaking and writing skills developed in SPA 101.The course prepares students to express themselves meaningfully in Spanish and engage in situations ranging from giving instructions to talking about the past.
+Following a communicative approach, SPA 102 builds on the reading, listening, speaking and writing skills developed in SPA 101.
+The course prepares students to express themselves meaningfully in Spanish and engage in situations ranging from giving instructions to talking about the past.
 The course expands on the grammatical concepts and vocabulary studied in SPA 101 while deepening students' understanding of Spanish-speaking cultures.
 Spanish is the primary language of instruction and class time is used for interactive practice in meaningful contexts.
 Prerequisite: SPA 101 or equivalent.
-Aldea-Agudo, Anderson, Liu, Stachura 201.
+Aldea-Agudo, Liu, Stachura 201.
 Intermediate Spanish I. (LS) Following a communicative approach, SPA 201 builds on the reading, listening, writing and speaking skills developed in SPA 101 and 102.
 This course prepares students to express themselves meaningfully in increasingly complex situations, ranging from giving detailed opinions to hypothesizing about the future.
 The course expands on the grammatical concepts and vocabulary studied in SPA 101 and 102 and fosters critical thinking in a variety of cultural contexts.
 Spanish is the primary language of instruction and class time is used for interactive practice in meaningful contexts.
 Prerequisite: SPA 102 or placement.
-Armstrong, Anderson, Caamaño, Cox 202.
+Armstrong, Caamaño Alegre, Cox 202.
 Intermediate Spanish II.
 (H) Following a communicative approach, SPA 202 builds on the skills developed in the SPA 101-201 sequence with an emphasis on oral and written expression.
 Class discussions go beyond familiar themes to place greater emphasis on cultural topics and current events.
 The course reviews and practices key grammatical concepts preparing students to support a personal opinion, debate ideas with others and develop hypotheses.
 Spanish is the primary language of instruction and class time is used for interactive practice in meaningful contexts.
 Prerequisite: SPA 201 or placement.
-221. Grammar, Conversation and Composition.
+Cox, Armstrong, Liu 221.
+Grammar, Conversation and Composition.
 (H) Oral practice directed toward greater fluency in the spoken language.
 Discussion and reports of current events and literary selections.
 Emphasis is placed on achieving fluency in the spoken language, with secondary emphasis on reading and writing.
-Prerequisite: SPA 202 or placement.
-Anderson, Ruiz-Alfaro, Stachura 222.
+Prerequisite: SPA 202 or placementat the Advanced Low or Advanced Mid level.
+Ruiz-Alfaro, Stachura, Tisnado, Aldea Agudo 222.
 Advanced Conversation and Composition.
 (H) A continuation of SPA 221.
 Practice directed toward greater fluency in the written language.
 Oral discussion and written reports on current events and contemporary cultural and literary topics.
 Emphasis is placed on developing students' ability to read and write in Spanish, with a secondary emphasis on aural and oral skills.
-Prerequisite: SPA 202 or placement.
-Anderson, Stachura 291.
+Prerequisite: SPA 202 or placementat the Advanced Low or Advanced Mid level.
+Stachura, Caamaño Alegre 291.
 Directed Reading.